-After decades of branding for hundreds of clients, we’ve created a graphic representation of how brands use emotions to make their way into our hearts and minds.
-We call it the Brand Feel Wheel.
+Here at Flux, a branding firm in Los Angeles, we’ve helped hundreds of clients create successful brands.
+And we’ve created a graphic representation of how brands use emotions to make their way into our hearts and minds.

 In last month’s essay, we delved into the different parts of the wheel, exploring brands that fall into each of the Four Feeling Quadrants.

 Adventure Brands give a sense of excitement, exploration, and advancement.
-They make us feel like we can go anywhere, do anything or be anyone.
+They make us feel like we can go anywhere, do anything, or be anyone.
 They’re leading the journey somewhere better, enticing us to come along for the ride.

-• Look at Airbnb.
+Look at Airbnb as a branding example here.
 The experience of going to a hotel is nothing new.
-But the idea that anyone can be a host and we all have the opportunity to live like a local?
-The hospitality industry has never been the same.
+But the idea that anyone can be a host – and we all have the opportunity to live like a local?
+This is a very unique take on hospitality branding and business models.

 • Disruptors are companies that respond to a gap in an established sector and create a better way of delivering what we want.